 Jennifer joined Watsi on August 24th, 2015.
-Five years ago, Jennifer became the 1433rd member to automatically support a new Watsi patient every month.
-Since then, 4,575 more people have become monthly donors!
-Jennifer's most recent donation supported Khaulaty, a 2-year-old from Tanzania, to fund mobility restoring leg surgery.
+Seven years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Rechael, a widow and young mother from Kenya, to fund surgery to remove her gallbladder.